Software Package Data Exchange: Version 3.0

 SPDX 3.0 allows users to communicate information at a much more granular level without having to package it as "envelope" data.
 A key design principle in SPDX 3.0 is that all elements may be expressed and referenced independent of any other element.
 This independence is required to support a variety of content exchange and analysis use cases and makes it easier to communicate single elements of interest.
-The relationship structure has also been updated to be both more expressive and easier to understand compared to older versions of the spec.
+The relationship structure has also been updated to be both more expressive and easier to understand compared to older versions of the specification.

 The SPDX 3.0 data model is based on the Resource Description Framework (RDF).
 Data may be serialized in a variety of formats for storage and transmission, including formats defined in RDF 1.1 such as JSON-LD, Turtle (Terse RDF Triple Language), N-Triples, and RDF/XML.

-SPDX 3.0 Profiles
+SPDX 3.0 profiles

 The 3.0 specification introduced profiles to support the expansion of use cases beyond software, without increasing overall complexity.
 Profiles allow users to define data for the use cases they need, while also increasing the amount of information that can be gathered directly from the SPDX data.
 There are eight profiles defined by SPDX 3.0: